 Cataracts are the leading cause of visual impairment, and 24.4 million people over the age of 40 are affected by the condition in the United States.
 Thankfully, advanced surgical techniques effectively combat cataracts, allowing people to see again.
-At KLM Eye MDs, Dr. Ted Lyu offers cataract surgery in a state-of-the-art Ambulatory Surgical Center helping their patients in the Brooklyn and Greater New York areas regain their vision.
+At KLM Eye MDs, Dr. Ted Lyu offers cataract surgery in a state-of-the-art Ambulatory Surgical Center helping their patients in the Midwood, Brooklyn and Greater New York areas regain their vision.
 To learn more, call or book an appointment online.

 Cataracts are a clouding of the natural lens and most often develop with age, but can develop earlier due to injury, certain medical conditions, or medication use.
 Your lens is located behind your iris, and it helps focus light onto your retina, which sends information through your optic nerve to your brain to create an image.